-Have you ever thought about working with Uber to earn extra money?
-Driving for Uber is one of many side hustles you can do to increase your income.
-Ryan Begin has been driving for Uber for over a year and shares his experience as an Uber driver with us.
+Have you ever thought about driving with Uber to earn extra money?
+Driving with Uber is one of many side hustles you can do to increase your earnings.
+Ryan Begin has been driving with Uber for over a year and shares his experience as an Uber driver-partner with us.
 Here’s his story.

 Tell us a little bit about yourself.